-Miss Button is our SENCO in school and she can be contacted for any specific questions you have relating to your child on email@example.com
+Miss Button is our SENCO in school and she can be contacted for any specific questions you have relating to your child for her attention to email@example.com

 St. Mark’s C. E. Primary School

 Next Review: October 2024

 his policy complies with the statutory requirement laid out in the SEND Code of Practice 0 – 25 (August 2014) and has been written with reference to the following guidance and documents: